Tattenhall: History

 Tattenhall railway station closed in 1957, as did the Whitchurch and Tattenhall Railway between Chester and Whitchurch.
 Tattenhall Road railway station closed in 1966.
 New housing developments saw the village expand through the second half of the twentieth century.

 Tattenhall was a township and parish within Broxton Hundred, which became a civil parish in 1866.
 The population was recorded at 606 in 1801, 982 in 1851, 975 in 1901, 1,049 in 1951 and 1,986 in 2001.
+The civil parish was abolished on 1 April 2015 to form "Tattenhall and District".

 Community

 St Alban's Church is designated by English Heritage as a Grade II* listed building.
 Parts of the building are thought to date from the early sixteenth century.
 Its benefice is combined with that of All Saints, Handley.
 St Plegmund's Roman Catholic church in the village closed in 2012.
 Its 1970s building was demolished in 2014.

 Tattenhall Park Primary School is a coeducational community primary school, teaching pupils aged 3–11.
 Older pupils travel to schools in Malpas and Tarporley for state-provided secondary education.

 The village centre has a number of shops including a post office and butcher.
 There are three pubs in Tattenhall: The Sportmans, The Letters Inn and The Bear & Ragged Staff.
 A number of buildings in the centre of the village are now used as offices.

 Within Tattenhall are several houses designed in 1927 by the architect Clough Williams-Ellis, famous for creating the Italianate village of Portmeirion in north west Wales.

 Although agriculture remains an important element of the local economy, tourism has also become more significant.
 The Ice Cream Farm, owned by Cheshire Farm Ice Cream, is to the north of the village in nearby Newton-by-Tattenhall.
 Established in 1986, it is the Guinness World Records ‘Largest Ice Cream Shop’.

 The 300 berth Tattenhall Marina on the Shropshire Union Canal opened in 2009.